Signed in as:

 A baby’s ability to fall asleep and stay asleep is influenced by the balance between activation and relaxation within the nervous system.

-Because feeding, breathing, and digestion share many of the same muscles and neural pathways, challenges in one area can sometimes influence another.
+Because feeding, breathing, digestion and regulation share many of the same muscles and neural pathways, challenges in one area can sometimes influence another.

 For example, babies who are working harder during feeding, experiencing digestive discomfort, or holding tension in the body may also have more difficulty settling or staying asleep.